ScottLogic/blog/README.md

 The blog will then be available on [localhost][localhost].

-If you need to re-compile the scripts or SCSS, you can use the NPM scripts.
+If you are working on fixes or new features, and need to re-compile the scripts or SCSS, you can use these npm scripts:

 ```shell
 npm ci